Robbery: NY Penal Law Article 160

-The degree of the Robbery directly relates tot the potential punishment.
-Robbery in the Third Degree (NY PL 160.05), a “D” felony, has no mandatory minimum term of jail if convicted, but a maximum term of seven years in prison.
-Robbery in the Second Degree (NY PL 160.10) is a “C” felony that carries a three and one half year minimum term of prison and a maximum of fifteen years.
-Lastly, if you are convicted of Robbery in the First Degree, you will face up to twenty five years in jail with a minimum of five years in prison.
+The degree of the Robbery directly relates to the potential punishment and possible sentence.
+Robbery in the Third Degree, NY Penal Law 160.05, is a class “D” felony.
+As such, a first-time offender would face no mandatory minimum term of jail if convicted, but a judge could sentence him or her to a maximum term of seven years in prison.
+Robbery in the Second Degree, NY Penal Law 160.10, is a “C” violent felony that carries a three and one-half year minimum term of prison and a maximum of fifteen years incarceration for this same first-time violator of the law.
+Lastly, this same person, if convicted of Robbery in the First Degree, NY Penal Law 160.15, a class “B” violent offense, faces up to twenty-five years in jail with a minimum of five years in prison.
+Frightening?
+No doubt?
+Your life on the line?
+Absolutely.

 - Robbery in the Third Degree – New York Penal Law 160.05